thesis/mezo-dbt/README.md

 To set up a new table using Goldsky data in BigQuery:

-### Contact Goldsky Support: Email [Goldsky](support@goldsky.com) to request the setup of a new table to be imported into the `mezo-prod-dp-dwh-lnd-goldsky-cs-0` Google Cloud Storage (GCS) bucket.
-As of this writing, the [Goldsky documentation](https://docs.goldsky.com/mirror/extensions/channels/aws-s3) is limited, and self-service setup is not available—you must contact support to establish the connection
+Contact Goldsky Support: Email [Goldsky](support@goldsky.com) to request the setup of a new table to be imported into the `mezo-prod-dp-dwh-lnd-goldsky-cs-0` Google Cloud Storage (GCS) bucket.
+As of this writing, the [Goldsky documentation](https://docs.goldsky.com/mirror/extensions/channels/aws-s3) is limited, and self-service setup is not available—you must contact support to establish the connection.

 ### Organize Data in GCS